D3v011/esp/README.md

 jumpBtn.MouseButton1Click:Connect(function()
 	highJumpOn = not highJumpOn
 	jumpBtn.Text = highJumpOn and "❌ Desativar Pulo Alto" or "⬆️ Ativar Pulo Alto"

-	if LocalPlayer.Character then
-		local hum = LocalPlayer.Character:FindFirstChildOfClass("Humanoid")
+	local hum = getHumanoid()
 	if hum then
 		hum.JumpPower = highJumpOn and 100 or 50
-		end
 	end
 end)